gcch/Visibility-Switcher-for-OS-X/README.md

     $ chmod +x switch.command

-You can switch visibility by double-clicking "switch.command."
+You can switch the visibility by double-clicking "switch.command."

 ## License
 This script is released under the MIT license.
 See the LICENSE file.